CynthiaWeaver-Jeannine/reservation-system/README.md

 * Look up customers and their past reservations at the /search route.
 * Create a new table to seat guests at, at the tables/new route.

-Here is a link to the live application!
+Click here for to visit the deployed site: [Restaurant Reservations System](https://restaurant-reservations-system.onrender.com)

 Dashboard View: